thehellmaker/thehellmaker-site/src/content/blog/detecting-blocking-calls-in-python-asyncio.md

 uv add asyncio-event-loop-monitor
 ```

-## Summary
+## Wrapping Up

-Blocking calls in asyncio applications are a silent performance killer.
-The `asyncio-event-loop-monitor` library uses Python's `sys.setprofile` to detect them by:

-1. Hooking into every function call and return
-2. Tracking timing only when inside an event loop
-3. Skipping coroutines (they yield, not block)
-4. Emitting callbacks when sync calls exceed a threshold
+The `asyncio-event-loop-monitor` library uses `sys.setprofile` to hook into every function call, track timing only inside event loops, skip coroutines, and emit callbacks when sync calls exceed a threshold.

-The code is open-source on [GitHub](https://github.com/thehellmaker/asyncio-event-loop-monitor).
-Give it a try in your next debugging session—you might be surprised what you find lurking in your async code.
+The code is on [GitHub](https://github.com/thehellmaker/asyncio-event-loop-monitor).
+It's saved me hours of debugging - hopefully it helps you too.